Why We Voted to Phase Out Gas-powered Leaf blowers by 2026!

-Between 300 and 400 US towns and cities have either passed laws banning gas-powered leaf blowers or are currently considering it--many, like Rockport, choosing a phase-out approach.
+At least 400 US towns and cities (and counting) have either passed laws banning gas-powered leaf blowers or are currently considering it--many, like Rockport, choosing a phase-out approach starting with summer bans.
+In summer, there isn't much need for tornado-level blowing speeds, so a good place to start.

 Those of us who are "bystanders" (neighbors, walkers, citizens) are exposed to risks for permanent hearing loss as well hypertension, cardiac issues, lung and blood cancer and other respiratory illnesses.
 Please review Mt.
 Sinai School of Medicine for more information on the public health impacts of gas blowers (Community Talk: Health Hazards of Gas-Powered Leaf Blowers.)